 Child led play is about letting children to play freely, without direction or intervention.
 It is about allowing children to choose what to play, what they’ll play with, with whom they will play and what the rules are.

 Children are play experts.
 They learn so much through play in their early years learn best when they’re focused and engaged in play initiated by themselves!

 Play is the highest form of research – albert einstein

 Take for instance playing with blocks: as adults, we would want to use the blocks to build.
 But a toddler?
 They might just want to stack up all the blocks and smash them down – and then repeat this over and over…and over (of course!).

-Another child might prefer to line the blocks up in groups of colours or maybe little ones are more interested in working together to collect all the blocks into a tub and then emptying the them all over the floor.
+Another child might prefer to line the blocks up in groups of colours or perhaps little ones are more interested in working together to collect all the blocks into a tub and then emptying the them all over the floor.